fuseio/fuse-network/nethermind/OE_Migration.md

    }'
    ```

+> **Please only proceed if the node is out of the active set.**

 ## Step 2: Backing Up Your Node Data

-Once the node is flagged for maintenance and out of the active set, proceed to back up your node data.
-This includes the blockchain data and keys.

-**This backup is to revert to OpenEthereum in case of migration failure.**
+This backup step is to revert to OpenEthereum in case of migration failure.

-> In this guide, we will assume the containers are named fusenet, netstats, fuseapp (Validator Nodes Only).

 1. **Navigate to the [health](https://health.fuse.io/)** dashboard and verify that the node is healthy.
 2. **Check the logs** to verify the node's health: